Skip to Content

 Two Black staff psychologists at CAPS come together on this podcast to discuss and demystify mental health, therapy, and help-seeking, giving listeners a more personal side of CAPS and its staff.

-A space to share and support the unique experiences and challenges of being a graduate student of color at UNC.
+This group provides a space that centers the unique experiences and challenges of being a graduate student of color at UNC-Chapel Hill.

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.